nauman-yousaf/zilzaal/README.md

 - 👋 Hi, I’m @Nouman Yousaf
-- 👀 I’m interested in coding UI,UX & backend.
+- 👀 I’m interested in coding UI & UX.
 - 🌱 I’m currently learning Python.
 - 💞️ I’m looking to collaborate with any informative and motivating individual.
 - 📫 Reach me at 9xblog@gmail.com.